Pat Buchanan: 1992 presidential primaries

 Buchanan was highly critical of the foreign and economic policies of the George H.W.
 Bush administration, particularly Bush's breaking of his 1988 "Read my lips: no new taxes" pledge.
 In 1990, Buchanan published a newsletter called Patrick J. Buchanan: From the Right; it sent subscribers a bumper sticker reading: "Read Our Lips!
 No new taxes."
-In the 1992 Republican Party presidential primaries, Buchanan challenged Bush in his bid for re-nomination by the Republican Party.
+In the 1992 Republican Party presidential primaries, Buchanan challenged Bush in his bid for re-nomination by the Republican Party, launching his campaign in December 1991 chaired by William von Raab.
 Buchanan failed to win any primaries, but finished a strong second in the New Hampshire primary and was regarded as forcing Bush to walk back his economic policies.
 The Buchanan campaign ran a number of radio and TV spots criticizing Bush's policies; in one, Buchanan accused Bush of being a "trade wimp", while another attacked him for presiding over the National Endowment of the Arts, which he said "invested our tax dollars in pornographic and blasphemous art too shocking to show."

 In 1992, Buchanan explained his reasons for challenging the incumbent, President George H. W. Bush:

-He ran on a platform of immigration reduction and social conservatism, including opposition to multiculturalism, abortion, and gay rights.
+Buchanan ran on a platform of immigration reduction and social conservatism, including opposition to multiculturalism, abortion, and gay rights.
 Buchanan challenged Bush (whose popularity was waning) when he won 38% of the New Hampshire primary.
 In the primary elections, Buchanan garnered three million total votes or 23% of the vote.

 Buchanan later threw his support behind Bush and delivered an address at the 1992 Republican National Convention, which became known as the culture war speech, in which he described "a religious war going on in our country for the soul of America."
 In the speech, he said of Bill and Hillary Clinton:

 Buchanan also said, in reference to the then recently held 1992 Democratic National Convention, "Like many of you last month, I watched that giant masquerade ball at Madison Square Garden—where 20,000 radicals and liberals came dressed up as moderates and centrists—in the greatest single exhibition of cross-dressing in American political history."

 The contents of Buchanan's speech prompted his detractors to claim that the speech alienated moderate voters from the Bush-Quayle ticket.
 The newspaper columnist Molly Ivins wrote: "Many people did not care for Pat Buchanan's speech; it probably sounded better in the original German."